 You can have up to six players in a game of Fast Track.
 If you go for teamwork, each player will need to join forces and brainstorm strategies that will help them score a win.
 Whether it’s a duo or a six-pack, the strategy brainstorming part is a must for success and needs everyone to get involved.

 What age group is the game best for?

 This fast track board game is a great fit for a whole range of ages, from kids to adults.
 Depending on the group vibes and how tough you want the game to be, this game can be tweaked for many different age groups.
 For instance, younger players might need more help and simpler rules while older players might want more of a challenge and freedom in their play.
-With its adjustable how hard it iss, this fast track board game has got something for everybody!
+With its adjustable difficulty levels, this fast track board game has got something for everybody!